 Every time I see it, a weird feeling is catching me, and I can’t ever skip going inside, even if just for a few minutes.
 With its enormous sizes, it’s always reminding every visitor of the power and majesty of the Roman Empire.

 The grandiose temple was built in the 2nd century, and it’s Rome’s best-preserved ancient building.
 The open oculus on the roof of the building makes it even more unique, this being, by the way, the main light source of the building.
+One of the many facts about Rome is that it is like a museum with buildings of all ages.

 The entrance for visitors is free, and it’s open during the day, with limited opening hours on Sunday.
 As the Pantheon is a church, you’ll need to pay attention to dress accordingly.
 At least have something to use as a cover-up.